 How to Identify Your Lawn Mower Solenoid?

 Your solenoid may be round or square in shape with either 3 or 4 posts sticking out of it.
-You will find some solenoids attached right to the top of the starter.
+You will find some solenoids attached right to the top of the starter and others attached to the frame.

 The positive (+) wire from the battery attaches to one side of the solenoid.
-Following the positive wire off the battery is an easy way to find your solenoid.
+Following the positive wire from the battery is an easy way to find your solenoid.

 You will find solenoids on every electric start engine.
 Not only will you find solenoids on electric start lawn mowers, but you will also find them in trucks, cars, and tractors.